localeyz/localeyz/README.md

 Using welcoming and inclusive language
 Being respectful of differing viewpoints and experiences Gracefully accepting constructive criticism
-Focusing on what is best for the community
+Focusing on what is best for the Cooperative
-Showing empathy towards other community members
+Showing empathy towards other members
-Before continuing, please take a moment to read our full Code of Conduct (opens new window).

 #